by Fr. Tommy Lane

 If Jesus walked among us today and performed miracles and taught us, how would we treat him?
 Would we have the faith to allow him perform miracles of healing among us?
 Would we have the faith to allow him teach us?
 Would we treat him with the faith and respect he would deserve or would we treat him with the skepticism and contempt which the people of Nazareth showed him as we heard in the Gospel today?
 (Mark 6:1-6) At first we might say what a dreadful question to ask, of course we would have faith in Jesus to allow him work miracles and preach.
 Jesus does continue his ministry among us today, does walk among us today to heal and teach but yet there are many who are lacking faith in Jesus to allow him continue to perform miracles through his Church and teach us through his Church.

-Jesus was also a priest, though not a Jewish priest like the Jewish priests of the Old Covenant.
+Not only was Jesus regarded by some of his contemporaries as a prophet, Jesus was also a priest, though not a Jewish priest like the Jewish priests of the Old Covenant but it was only after his death this was understood.
 The Jewish priests of the Old Covenant were in the tribe of Levi but Jesus was of the tribe of Judah (Heb 7:14) and could not be a Jewish priest.
 A priest offers a sacrifice; that is the role of a priest.
 The Jewish priests of the Old Covenant offered animals in sacrifice but Jesus offered his body in sacrifice on the cross.
 Therefore one book of the New Testament, the Letter to the Hebrews, describes Jesus as our high priest of the New Covenant (Heb 2:17; 3:1; 4:14-15; 5:5,10; 6:20; 7:26; 8:1; 9:11).
-So the prophets and the Jewish priests of the Old Covenant are fulfilled in Jesus in a way no one could ever have imagined.
+So the ministry of the prophets and the Jewish priests of the Old Covenant was fulfilled in Jesus in a way no one could ever have imagined.
+But that is not the end of the story.

 Jesus’ own ministry is continued in the Church.
 During the Last Supper Jesus ordained his apostles as the first priests of the New Covenant – a close reading of John’s Gospel has a number of hints of this - and Catholic bishops are the successors of the apostles.
 During the Last Supper Jesus instituted the Eucharist so Jesus continues to be with us in every tabernacle.
 On Easter Sunday evening Jesus breathed the Holy Spirit on the apostles and gave them the authority to forgive or retain sins.
 Before Jesus ascended to heaven he commanded the apostles to go out to the whole world baptizing and preaching.
 In so many ways the ministry of the Church is the continuation of the ministry of Jesus.
 Through his bishops, priests, and deacons, Jesus continues his ministry today.
 Jesus does walk among us today and teach today, through the Church.
 If we do not love the Church we do not love Jesus.
 To use the language of St. Paul, Jesus is the head and the Church is his body (Eph 1:22-23; 4:15-16; 5:23; Col 1:18).
 The letter to the Ephesians reminds us that the love of a husband and wife is a mirror of the love of Christ for the Church (Eph 5:25-32).
 If we think we love God but do not love the Church we are mistaken.
 If we really love God we would also love the Church.
 If we love Jesus we will want to meet Jesus every Sunday in the Eucharist.
 If we love Jesus we will want to be at Calvary during Sunday Mass when we are transported, as if in a time warp, to the one sacrifice of Jesus.